CritFailMods/Icarus-Mods/README.md

 **POWER NETWORK & FUEL: >> (Only included in FHComplete) <<**
 * Biofuel Generator and Solar Panel both support a power network of 50,000 (up from 5,000)
 * Fuel Can capacity increased to 50L (was 10)
+* NEW Early Game Biofuel production - Wood Composter has sticks/tree sap recipe to generate biofuel (though at a slow rate compared to T3 composter)
 * Biofuel Lantern capacity increased to 5L (was 1)
 * Biofuel Lamp capacity increased to 8L (was 2)